Aberdeen coffee shop owner says premises won't reopen and is selling 'entire contents' for £15,000 - Evening Express

 Please be aware this offer is only available for the next couple of weeks as I will need to have the coffee shop stripped prior to giving up my lease on the 7th August.

-“Massive thanks to our amazing customers and staff past and present for supporting us over the last 5 ish years we couldn’t have done it without you!
-Liz x”
+“Massive thanks to our amazing customers and staff past and present for supporting us over the last 5-ish years we couldn’t have done it without you!”

 Well, we kind of knew it was coming….sadly Sweet Mumma's have taken the decision not to re-open 😢 and we are really…